How to invest in the stock market using eToro

 This is the actual trading area and your nerve-centre.
 Here you can monitor all of your current open positions and close them, and also access a record of your trading history.

 All of your copied traders (and in fact any of your own investments) will be listed in your Portfolio.
 You can see your overall return on the investment in a trader, and also click on the person to see what positions they (and you) currently have open, and how these are performing individually.
 Usefully you’re able to close individual copied trades without uncopying a trader altogether.

-It’s worth noting that you can also just 'follow' traders (without copying or investing in them) so their updates show up in your News Feed, as with Twitter.
+It’s worth noting that you can also just 'follow' traders (without copying or investing in them) so their updates show up in your Watchlist and News Feed, as with Twitter.
 It’s a good way to gauge whether you think they’re worth copying and tune into useful information.